 On Saturday, September 9, 2017, Little Torch Key took a direct hit by Irma, a Category 4 hurricane.
 Parmer's Resort took the flood and the winds in stride and when the wind and water subsided on Sunday, we were still standing.
 Some of our neighbors were not so lucky as tornadoes were touching down throughout the storm.
 The cleanup is going full force now and the entire region is perking up.
 The Keys are officially open.
 Parmer's is officially open although we are still a little bruised and limited in some services.
 Our phones, television and internet are connected.
-We have water, power, heated pool and thirty-one rooms ready so far.
-Our guests right now are all neighbors who can't stay in their own homes but they are making great strides like us in getting back to normal.
+We have water, power, heated pool and thirty-three rooms ready so far.
+Most of our guests right now are all neighbors who can't stay in their own homes but they are making great strides like us in getting back to normal.
 We expect to bring more rooms back on-line every week.
 We have lost some docks but many are fine.
 We know some avid fishermen are itching to get back on the water and the fish are biting.
 The trees and bushes are really greening up!

 Wednesday, November 1, 2017

 Ok, I know it has only been a couple of days but I think this news is worth it.

 WE HAVE INTERNET, PHONES AND TV!!!

 The pool is OPEN!
 The guys worked really hard this week and have got the pool cleaned out, water balanced, pumps working, and heater going.
 We will need to go back and fix some cosmetic issues but for now...enjoy.
 And yes, we did have to turn the heater on for the first time since May.
 The Keys got a cold front, a frosty 71 degrees one night, and Tropical Storm Philippe was good enough to go around us but we have lots of wind today and scattered showers.
 The winds had been coming out of the east filling our basins with seaweed and storm debris but this westerly wind is helping us move the seaweed out.